thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ```
 Now, a change to a customer's last name only requires a change to one record.

+### Exercise

+In your own words, write down why relational databases are so useful.
+After about 30 seconds, your instructor will cold call on the class and ask what was written down.

 ## What's SQL?

 In most modern relational database systems, tables and rows are managed with a special-purpose programming language called Structured Query Language (**SQL**).
 SQL consists of three distinctive languages.